SaadiaELF/Google_Books-_Search_SEF/README.md

 ## URLs

-* The URL of the deployed application : https://saadiaelf.github.io/React_Portfolio_SEF/
+* The URL of the deployed application in Heroku : https://google-books-search-sef.herokuapp.com/

 * The URL of the GitHub repository: https://github.com/SaadiaELF/Google_Books_Search_SEF.git